cunnia3/AU_UAV_ROS_Fsquared/README.md

 This project is intended to create an environment for both simulation and testing of collision avoidance algorithms on UAVs.

 Features:

--Simulator - there is a basic point to point simulator for the Easy Star airplane running in UAV mode -Coordinator - an automated system for loading waypoints into the UAVs (simulated or real) -Control menu - a basic menu in the command line for running the simulator and coordinator -Collision avoidance shell - there is a collision avoidance file located in src that can be used as a shell for writing your own avoidance algorithm
+-Simulator - there is a basic point to point simulator for the Easy Star airplane running in UAV mode.

+-Coordinator - monitors and coordinates all of the UAVs

+-Collision avoidance - there is a collision avoidance file located in src that can be used as a shell for writing your own avoidance algorithm

+-XBeeIO - Integrates real UAVs using a X-Bee module

 -KMLCreator - this program monitors all telemetry data and will output to a KML file when told to do so.
 This will allow someone to load a visual representation of points into Google Earth.

--Launch files - inherited from ROS, you can create files to launch all or parts of the system -Path files - a basic system for creating a path before running the program -Course files - a basic system for creating a course and loading that into the program
+-Launch files - inherited from ROS, you can create files to launch all or parts of the system

+-Path files - a basic system for creating a path before running the program

+-Course files - a basic system for creating a course and loading that into the program